 Dendritic Agates get their name from the Greek word “Dendron” which means “tree” and originally obtained their name from a Greek philosopher who discovered it over 2,000 years ago in third century B.C. along the Achates River, modernly known as Dirillo River.
 The cryptocrystalline patterns that are present in the Tree Agate resemble that of sprawling tree branches.
 These agates are also associated with good fortune as it relates to harvest and commerce.
 White agates are also seen as symbols of innocence and purity.

-Ancient Greeks also believed the Tree Agate to be useful in culling favor with their Gods and were often used as offerings or garden decorations to increase the production of plant life and foliage.
+Ancient Greeks also believed this stone to be useful in culling favor with their Gods and were often used as offerings or garden decorations to increase the production of plant life and foliage.
 Ancient cultures in Egypt and India also used Tree Agates and other gemstones to design ornaments and religious pieces such as bowls, urns, and ornamental carvings.
 Due to these stones being found in multiple locations around the globe, it goes by a variety of names depending on the region including ‘Mocha Stone,’ ‘Mosquito Stone,’ ‘Stone of Plentitude,’ and ‘Gratitude Stone.’

 Tree Agates are typically white, grey, or colorless in appearance with a waxy luster, though there are also rarer forms that have a green hue with white dendrites.
 The typical appearances of the dendrites are brown or black in color and are comprised of iron or manganese.